Senghenydd

-Senghenydd (Senghennydd, /cy/) is a former mining village in the community of Aber Valley in South Wales, approximately four miles northwest of the town of Caerphilly.
+Senghenydd (sometimes Senghennydd, /cy/) is a former mining village in the community of Aber Valley in South Wales, approximately four miles northwest of the town of Caerphilly.
 Historically within the county of Glamorgan, it is now situated in the county borough of Caerphilly.
 In the United Kingdom Census 2001, the population of the Aber Valley (which also includes the neighbouring village of Abertridwr) was 6,696.
-The wind farm proposed in 2023 would see the village surrounded by turbines up to 200 metres high.

 Toponym

 The name derives originally from the name Sangan + suffix ydd, probably meaning "the land or territory associated with Sangan".
 The suffix 'ydd' is often used in Welsh, following a personal name, to denote ownership, as in 'Meirionnydd' or 'Eifionydd'.

 Historically the name has appeared in a number of different forms, including: 'Seinhenit' (c.
 1179), 'Seighenith' (c.
 1194), 'Seynghenyth' (1271), 'Senghenyth' (1314), 'Seynthenneth' (1476), 'Seignhenith Suptus et Supra Cayach' (1578–84).

 Alternatively, the name may be a spelling variant, from 1326, of 'Seint Genith', from Saint Cenydd.
 The local church and school have taken this name, as has the nearby 20th-century settlement of Trecenydd.
 According to tradition, St Cennydd built a monastery near the village; although there is no evidence It is also claimed that the area Senghennydd was named after him.
 The son of Cennydd, St Ffili, is said to have built a fort in the area, making the name of Caerphilly (Ffili's Fort in the Welsh language).